alper-guven/valkeygen/README.md

 ### Option 2

-Instead of creating a `Valkey Keys Templates Map` using `createValkeyKeysMap()` with a config, you can write it yourself.
+Instead of creating a `Valkey Keys Templates Map` using `createKeysMapping()` with a config, you can write it yourself.

 > You should write `as const` at the end of the object for things to properly work.